Sunnybank Maternity - here for you and your baby.

 “The Parent Pack” will be given to you after the birth of your baby.
 This contains – “Claim Parental Leave Pay, Family Assistance and register for Medicare” forms and information.
 It is the parent’s responsibility to complete and submit these forms.

-All families at Sunnybank Private Hospital are entitled to receive a visit at home from a Midwife, during the first two weeks after you leave hospital.
-You are also entitled to a second Midwifery home visit or a phone call, to support you in your transition to parenting, during your first month at home.
+New mums who live within the catchment area of Sunnybank Private, will receive a visit at home from one of our midwives during the first two weeks after you leave hospital.
+You may also receive a second visit or phone call to support you in your transition to parenting during your first month at home.

-At our visit we will provide a postnatal assessment to Mum and a New Born assessment of your Baby.
+At our visit, we will provide a postnatal assessment to mum and a newborn assessment of your baby.
 We will also offer you information and support, which we hope will help you in your transition to your new parenting role.
-There is no out of pocket cost for the family it is fully funded by Medicare Local.
+There is no out of pocket expense however for those who live outside our catchment area, we will happily organise a referral for you so that you are still provided with ongoing support if required.

 Dr Stephen ElgeyObstetrician & Gynaecologist